Bartekpelzak/tomek-updater/README.md

 # Other
 The server that's currently specified in the code does not work anymore, so replace it with your own (you should've done that either way).
 I've provided a sample package.zip and version.txt file in the Examples folder in the root directory.

+Please don't actually use this in production or anything - this is actually really horribly written.
+Everything's in a single file and it's really hard to manage.
+I hope I'll have some time soon to rewrite this.